Conditions

 Prevalence

 Postpartum depression tends to occur most commonly within six weeks after childbirth.
-It usually appears in about 6.5% to 20% of women, primarily adolescent females, mothers who give birth to premature babies, and women living in urban areas.
+It usually appears in about 6.5% to 20% of women.
+Anyone can get postpartum depression, but it’s most prevalent among adolescent females, mothers who give birth to premature babies, and mothers who live in urban areas.

-Only around 20% of women who experience PPD report symptoms to their primary care providers.
+Only around 20% of women who experience PPD report symptoms to their healthcare providers.
 Evidence has been shown that the reason new mothers don’t report their feelings of depression is because they fear being stigmatized or labeled as a “bad mother.”

 Preamplume adds, “Some people struggling with PPD may feel ashamed of it, especially if it’s preventing them from feeling bonded with their child.
 I also think moms in the U.S. are placed under a lot of pressure to be their child’s everything and this leads to perfectionism and a phenomenon called ‘mom guilt.’
 These can make it difficult for moms to share when they are struggling.”